evangowan/paleo_sea_level/scatch_datasets/Greenland/readme.txt

 Funder 1971 - I added the relevant dates from this report.
 Hjort and Funder 1974 - most of these dates are described in more detail in the Lund date lists, Lasca 1966, Washburn and Stuiver 1962 and Funder 1971.
 Pedersen et al 2011 - They provide a detailed explanation of how their data relate to past sea level, and I have used their index points as is.
 The coordinates were given in UTM, I converted them to lat/long using this website: https://www.engineeringtoolbox.com/utm-latitude-longitude-d_1370.html
+Christiansen et al 2002 - They provided interpretations of their data in terms of marine and terrestrial limiting.
+There is no information on elevation measurements, so I applied a 20% uncertainty.